DaniMariages/Video-Player/README.md

 VideoCapture video("Clip.mp4");
 ```

-TODO 2: Save the video frames using de class Mat (Matrix)
+TODO 2: Save the video frames using the class Mat (Matrix)
 ```C++
 Mat frame;
 ```
-TODO 3: Create a loop for reading the video, when the video ends or a "esc" is pressed it will close
+TODO 3: Create a loop for reading the video, when the video ends or "esc" is pressed it will close
 ```C++
 while (video.read(frame))
     {